yochaigal/cairn/resources/frequently-asked-questions.md

 Expand for example
  </summary>

- _"There must be a [**Lich**](/monsters/lich/) afoot," **Barry's PC** replies as he quickly gets to his feet.
-Both adventurers are now standing just to the East of their now-trampled campsite, close to a tree located only steps away from the cavernous **God-Slip**.
-It is now their turn to go, in any order they like, followed by the demon horse. **Barry's PC** has only his hip-knife for combat, as everything else is still at the camp._
+ **Warden**: _"**Esther**, you've managed to pull **Barry** just to the East of your now-trampled campsite, close to the Oak tree located just steps away from the **God-Slip**. **Barry**, you have only your hip-knife for combat, as everything else is still at the camp.
+It's your turn, by the way."_

+ **Barry**: _"I step to my feet and declare,'There must be a [**Lich**](/monsters/lich/) afoot!'
+Screaming, I launch my dagger straight at the creature.
+I roll 1d6 and the result is a 1."_

+ **Warden**: _"The knife flies expertly from your hand, slicing through the misty air just above the creature.
+It whinnies in anger, then crouches as it prepares to charge again.
+It's your side's turn now.
+Go in any order."_

- _**Barry** comes up with an idea: the creature previously charged at **Barry's PC**, so it seems reasonable that it would do so again.
-What if **Esther's PC** tossed one end of her rope to **Barry's PC**, then quickly looped her rope to the nearby tree?
-Then if it comes close enough try and trample him again, **Barry's PC** could simply leap off the cliff, holding the rope for support and using **Esther's PC's** body as a ballast.  **Esther** agrees to the plan._
+ **Esther**: _"I have an idea: the creature previously charged at **Barry**, right?
+So it seems reasonable that it would do so again.
+What if I tossed one end of my rope to **Barry**, and then looped it to a nearby tree?
+Then if it comes close enough try and trample him again, he could just... leap off the cliff?
+Holding the rope for support, of course._"

+ **Barry**: _"Uh...
+That sounds like a plan, I guess.
+Yes, let's do it!"_

- _**Esther's PC** tosses one end of her rope to **Boroth**, then quickly wraps the rope around the nearby tree.
-At the same time, **Boroth** rushes towards the cliff-face, screaming at the creature to charge him.
-Both PCs are in position when the **Nightmare** makes another attempt at his life.
-He leaps off the cliff at the last second, holding onto the rope with all his might._
+ **Warden**: _"**Esther**, you toss one end of your rope to **Barry**, who quickly wraps the rope around the Oak tree, then rushes towards the cliff-face, screaming at the creature to charge at him. **Esther** takes point as a sort of ballast in case he falls.
+Both of you are in position when the **Nightmare** makes another attempt at stampeding **Barry**.
+He leaps off the cliff at the last second, holding onto the rope with all his might."_

 **Why didn't Esther's PC need to save in order to drag her friend away, or to wrap the rope around the tree?**
 On a turn, a PC can attempt any action; a **save** is only required if the above two conditions are met.
 It seemed reasonable that **Esther's PC** would be able to make a mad dash around the tree (which was only a few feet away) with **Barry's PC's** rope without much danger.
 Had she tried to run close to the **Nightmare** or done something equally uncertain or dangerous however she would have been required to **save**.

 </details>